University of Bridgeport: Academics

-In 2006 The Washington Monthly ranked University of Bridgeport 147th of all 245 National universities, with criteria based on research, community service, and social mobility.

 In its 2013 rankings, the online graduate computer information technology program was ranked #4 by U.S. News & World Report and it was ranked # 1 in its 2012 rankings while the online bachelor's degree program at UB was ranked #12.
 The online master's degree in engineering was also ranked #16 in 2013.

-In 2021 University of Bridgeport was ranked #298-#389 in National Universities by U.S. News & World Report.
+In 2021, the University of Bridgeport was ranked #298–#389 in National Universities by U.S. News & World Report.

 Athletics

 The University of Bridgeport competes in NCAA Division II athletics and has eight women's sports, and five men's sports.
 The Women's Soccer Team were the 2018 National NCAA Division II Champions.

 Student life

 Greek life

 Recognized fraternities and sororities at the university include:

 Campus safety

 Around 2000, to address safety concerns both on and off-campus, the university instituted a program where students are issued a portable alarm unit (PAL) that pinpoints their position and enables campus security to get to them in under two minutes.
 This system works immediately on the university campus, and in the neighborhood surrounding campus.
-Further, the Campus Security Department has 40 unarmed personnel that provide security services 24 hours a day, with both on-foot and on bicycle patrols.
+Further, the Campus Security Department has 40 unarmed personnel that provide security services 24 hours a day, with both on-foot and on-bicycle patrols.
 In 2018, in the midst of a rapid gentrification in the neighborhood surrounding the campus, the global security firm ADT ranked UB as the safest campus in Connecticut.
 In 2019, the university discontinued the use of PALs in favor of the LiveSafe app for mobile devices.